Kryptic

 Kryptic is a Canadian horror thriller film, directed by Kourtney Roy and released in 2024.
 The film stars Chloe Pirrie in a dual role as Barb Valentine, a cryptid hunter who has disappeared while hunting for the Sooka, a mysterious forest creature, and Kay, a woman who herself encounters the Sooka while searching for Barb, and abandons her life to embark on a new quest for meaning and identity after the encounter eliminates all her memories of who she used to be.

 The cast also includes Jeff Gladstone, Jason Deline, Ali Rusu-Tahir, Kamantha Naidoo, Jenna Hill, Pam Kearns, Jane Stanton, Sara J. Southey, Jennifer Copping, Moses Wamukoya, Sarah Hayward, Patti Allan, Christina Lewall and Ardy Ramezani.

 Distribution

 The film premiered at the 2024 SXSW festival, and had its Canadian premiere at the 28th Fantasia International Film Festival.
-It is slated to screen in the Borsos Competition program at the 2024 Whistler Film Festival.
+It later screened in the Borsos Competition program at the 2024 Whistler Film Festival.

 Following its premiere at SXSW, the film landed a number of distribution deals for European territories.